 The distribution of temperature across latitude over the Earth's surface is known as the horizontal distribution of temperatures.
 The horizontal distribution of temperature on Earth is shown by Isotherms.
 Isotherms are the line joining points that have an equal temperature.
 When the isotherm map is analyzed, it can be observed that the horizontal distribution of temperature is uneven.

-Following are the Factors Accountable for the Uneven Horizontal Distribution of Temperature are:
+Following are the Factors Accountable for the Uneven Horizontal Distribution of Temperature is:

 Land And Sea Contrast